sairohith2605/infra-terraform/README.md

 ##### Configuring Amazon S3 for Backend

-The `terraform.tf` contains the backend configuration configuration for an S3 bucket to persist the state.
-Follow the below instructions to setup the backend
+The `terraform.tf` contains the backend configuration for an S3 bucket to persist the state.
+Follow the below instructions to set up the backend

 - Run init with the backend flag for S3: